- Is It Normal

 Craving for non-food items (Pica)

 Dirt and clay contain lead, and consuming them could result in developmental problems, such as impaired hearing, motor skill development, and low verbal IQ scores.
-They would also be weak in learning and would have attention deficit disorder.
+They could also be weak in learning and may have attention deficit disorder.

 Craving for high-calorie foods